Neudorf13/Spenditure/docs/Iteration1.md

 * Time-based report manager

--provides weekly and monthly summaries to users on their spending habits
+- provides weekly and monthly summaries to users on their spending habits

 * Upload receipt images to transactions
--allows users to attach and save images of receipts to their transactions
+- allows users to attach and save images of receipts to their transactions

 * User account management
--allows users to create and login to personal accounts
+- allows users to create and login to personal accounts

 * Financial goal tracker
--allows users to set and manage financial goals
+- allows users to set and manage financial goals